xiechao06/pyfeature/README.md

  * write specifications/acceptance auto test in python
  * one step file for one feature (of course, you could reuse the step files at will).
  * some utilities to help you write acceptance auto test more easily.
+For example, set up create steps from models automatically!

 ## Tutorial